 “For certain areas, especially IT, it is very hard to find people, even contingent workers,” he says.
 “The market is so tough.
 So, we have to make sure that Farmers continues to be an attractive place for people to work.”

 6. Collect Feedback to Refine Your Program

 One effective strategy for determining whether a contingent worker program is living up to expectations is to gather feedback from contractors, staffers, and managers.
 Farmers does this with twice-a-year surveys of its contingent worker suppliers, who are asked to rate their experience with company hiring managers and the technology they use.
 Farmers then deploys that feedback to assemble a list of action items and program changes.

 Turnage also recommends this type of feedback because it can help teams better collaborate with contingent workforce suppliers.
 Some helpful questions to answer, he says, might be: “Are [in-house teams] taking too long to respond to résumés, or are job specifications not very clear?
 Those types of things are very important for you to be able to modify the program or modify behaviors when needed.”

-Every three months, Lecot meets with senior executives from finance, IT, HR, and other partners in an hourlong session to share industry updates, diversity and inclusion initiatives, and to review KPIs (e.g., head count, spend, compliance objectives, and onboarding times).
+Every three months, Lecot meets with senior executives from finance, IT, HR, and other partners in an hourlong session to share industry updates, diversity and inclusion initiatives, and to review KPIs (e.g., contingent workforce cost savings, head count, compliance objectives, and onboarding times).